 At Walker’s Middle School, girls play sports at the level that meets their abilities.
 Some students excel on Middle School teams while others have the skill to play at the JV or varsity level.
 At the start of each season, some Middle School athletes are invited by Walker’s Athletic Director or coaches to try out for a JV or varsity team.

-Added to: Athletics, Basketball
+Added to: Alumnae, Athletics, Field Hockey

-Added to: Athletics, Field Hockey, Soccer, Volleyball
+Added to: Athletics, Field Hockey, Philanthropy

 At Walker's, my teachers were also my coaches.
 It gave me the opportunity to get to know them outside the classroom whether it be on the fields, the slopes, or the courts.